noorshbat/Smart-Surfer/android/README.md

 	1 Download the directory that has the code.
 	2 Download Android studio.
-	3 Import the directory into android studio.
+	3 Import the showcaseapp directory into android studio.
 	4 Connect your device that you want to run the app on. make sure you choose it in Device Manager in android studio.
 	5 Press run and you have you app!